raypengking/bentopdf/README.md

 ---

-## ✨ Why BentoPDF?
+## ✨ Why RayPDF?

 - **Privacy First**: All processing happens in your browser.
 Your files are never uploaded to a server, guaranteeing 100% privacy.
 - **No Limits**: Manipulate as many files as you want, as often you want.
 There are no restrictions or upload limits.
-- **High Performance**: Built with modern web technologies, BentoPDF is fast and efficient, handling even large PDF files with ease.
+- **High Performance**: Built with modern web technologies, RayPDF is fast and efficient, handling even large PDF files with ease.
-- **Completely Free**: BentoPDF is a free and open-source tool for everyone.
+- **Completely Free**: RayPDF is a free and open-source tool for everyone.

 ---

 ## 🛠️ Features / Tools Supported

-BentoPDF offers a comprehensive suite of tools to handle all your PDF needs.
+RayPDF offers a comprehensive suite of tools to handle all your PDF needs.

 ### Organize & Manage PDFs